 Smokes of Spring Among Native American peoples, the invitation to join in a general council early in the spring was originally associated with passing round the lighted war-pipe.
 Those accepted it who were willing to go to war in the summer campaigns; but ‘now there are smokes throughout spring, summer and autumn’, in which special praise is addressed to the earth for her continued blessings of sustenance and care.
 Ibid.
 55. It seems probable that Kipling had the less war-like version in mind.

-the Trues See letter of 16 August 1897 to C.E.
+the whisper of the Trues See letter of 16 August 1897 to C.E.
 Norton quoted above:

 ‘The Trues in the verses are – well, the Trues – the old original four or five head-deities of the Red Man’s mind –the old Beast Gods I think they were – Buffalo –Beaver – Elk/Coyote –or something of that nature.
 At any rate they are the Red Gods of the hunting grounds –earth spirits waking man up in the spring.’